jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

 A *Cluster Autoscaler* (CA) will add nodes when pods don't fit on available nodes but would fit if another node is added.
 But, this may lead to a long waiting time for the pod, and as a pod can represent a user, it can lead to a long waiting time for a user.
-There is now options to combat this.
+There are now options to address this.

 With Kubernetes 1.11+ (that requires Helm 2.11+), [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)